RandomUser171/UmschulungProjekte/README.md

 # Umschulungsprojekte

-### The goal of those projects is to learn to program
+### The goal of these projects is to learn programming

 ### Das Ziel dieser Projekte ist es, das Programmieren zu lernen